On-Chain NFT Royalties: Build an ERC-2981 Token

 ERC-2981 allows royaltyInfo to return different values for different tokenIds.
 This opens possibilities:

-• Decreasing royalties as sale price increases (progressive scale)
+• Decreasing royalty with sale price increase (progressive scale)

 • Different rates for different token categories (tier system)

-• Zero royalties for primary sale, 5% for secondary
+• Zero royalty for primary sale, 5% for secondary

 function royaltyInfo(uint256 tokenId, uint256 salePrice)